sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 a party-action whatsoever.
 But as I wrote earlier, all perceptions are mis-perceptions anyway, so...
 Who cares?
 Let's draw an arrow regardless.

+## Group-Perceptions

+In addition to the perceptions of actions as having originated from groups, is there such a phenomenon as a collective perception?
+Our arrows indicate that we are modelling it, and while its manifestation may be non-physical, it is often written about.
+And in terms of a theory of mind, the mind itself need not exist for the theory to be concrete.

+Since we're not currently in the business of establishing objective truth, the arrows of group perception can stay too.

 ## The Two-Body, Two-Parties-Per-Body Problem

 Finally, we come to the abstract form of the scenario that I originally wanted